ipni/index-provider/docs/design.md

 for data providers to be able to interact with indexer nodes.

 ## Overview
-- Data providers keep a local index of all the data they are providing.
+- Data providers keep a local index with a list of CIDs of all the content they are providing.
 - Data providers are responsible for the advertisement of updates related to the data they are providing.
         - Data providers must be able to uniquely identify the batches of data they are providing, and/or the announcements they broadcast to the network in order to be able to serve indexer-node data ingestion requests.